Play with what appears

 Clowning trains a performer to stay connected to the moment – not through ideas, but through action.
 It reveals the relationship between attention and behaviour: how a simple movement becomes material the instant you notice it.

 For improvisers, this is essential.
-Clowning develops timing, rhythm, responsiveness and the ability to turn the smallest event into creative material.
+Clowning develops timing, rhythm, and the knack of turning the smallest event into material.
 For actors, it strengthens presence and makes choices clearer and more embodied.

 Clowning is not separate from acting.